Cryptodaphne rugosa

 Cryptodaphne rugosa is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

 The length of the shell attains 12 mm.

 Distribution

 This marine species occurs off East Indonesia in the Banda Sea and in the Arafura Sea at depths between 230 m and 425 m.
-This species is a non-broadcast spawner.
-Life cycle does not include trocophore stage.
+This species is a non-broadcast spawner, with a life cycle that does not include a trocophore stage.